When Can I Use PeopleLooker?

 Business Transactions Initiated by an Individual Customer

-Can I use Peoplelooker to check out my babysitter’s background?
+May I use PeopleLooker to check out my babysitter’s background?

-Can I use Peoplelooker to check out the adults around my kids?
+May I use PeopleLooker to check out the adults that spend time with my kids?

-Can I use Peoplelooker to check out a potential roommate?
+May I use PeopleLooker to check out a potential roommate?

-Can I use Peoplelooker to check out someone I am dating?
+May I use PeopleLooker to check out someone I am dating?

-Can I use Peoplelooker to find a lost love or an old school friend?
+May I use PeopleLooker to find a lost love or an old classmate or friend?

 Yes.
-Many people use our service to reconnect with old friends, whether it is looking up a current address when sending invitations to a wedding, for a holiday card list or reconnecting with a childhood best friend.
-However, be honest with yourself about whether a person wants to reconnect with you.
-If you are engaging in behavior that would be considered stalking or spying, especially behavior that is prohibited by law, you are strictly forbidden from using PeopleLooker for such use, as further set forth in our Terms & Conditions
+Many use PeopleLooker to try and reconnect with old friends, whether to locate a current address when sending invitations to a wedding, for a holiday card list or simply reconnecting with a childhood best friend.
+However, we encourage our users to be honest about whether a person wants to reconnect and respect boundaries as appropriate.
+If you engage in any behavior that might reasonably be considered stalking or spying, especially harassment or other behavior prohibited by law, you are strictly forbidden from using PeopleLooker for such use, as further set forth in our Terms & Conditions

-Can I use Peoplelooker to do background checks on buyers or sellers on online sites like eBay and Craigslist?
+May I use PeopleLooker to search buyers or sellers on online sites like eBay and Craigslist?

-Yes.
-While the FCRA governs how businesses use background checks to make long-term business decisions, the average non-business consumer should be able to use PeopleLooker to try to find out more about buyers and sellers on sites like eBay or Craigslist.
+While FCRA governs how businesses use background reports to make long-term business decisions, the average non-business consumer should be able to use PeopleLooker to try to find out more about buyers and sellers online.